 NAME

 cvtsudoers - convert between sudoers file formats

 SYNOPSIS

 '''

-cvtsudoers [-ehMpV] [-b dn] [-c conf_file] [-d deftypes] [-f output_format] [-i input_format] [-I increment] [-m filter] [-o output_file] [-O start_point] [-s sections] [input_file]
+cvtsudoers [-ehMpV] [-b dn] [-c conf_file] [-d deftypes] [-f output_format] [-i input_format] [-I increment] [-l log_file] [-m filter] [-o output_file] [-O start_point] [-P padding] [-s sections] [input_file ...]

 '''

 DESCRIPTION

-cvtsudoers can be used to convert between sudoers security policy file formats.
+The cvtsudoers utility accepts one or more security policies in either sudoers or LDIF format as input, and generates a single policy of the specified format as output.
 The default input format is sudoers.
 The default output format is LDIF.
-It is only possible to convert a sudoers file that is syntactically correct.
+It is only possible to convert a policy file that is syntactically correct.

 If no input\file is specified, or if it is '-', the policy is read from the standard input.
+Input files may be optionally prefixed with a host name followed by a colon (':') to make the policy rules specific to a host when merging multiple files.
 By default, the result is written to the standard output.

 The options are as follows:

 -b dn, --base=dn

 The base DN (distinguished name) that will be used when performing LDAP queries.
-Typically this is of the form ou=SUDOers,dc=-mydomain,dc=com for the domain my-domain.com.
+Typically this is of the form ou=SUDOers,dc=my-domain,dc=com for the domain my-domain.com.
 If this option is not specified, the value of the SUDOERS\BASE environment variable will be used instead.
 Only necessary when converting to LDIF format.

+-c conf\file, --config=conf\file

--c, --config Specify the path to a configuration file.
+Specify the path to the configuration file.
 Defaults to /etc/cvtsudoers.conf.

 -d deftypes, --defaults=deftypes

 Only convert Defaults entries of the specified types.
 One or more Defaults types may be specified, separated by a comma (',').
 The supported types are:

 all All Defaults entries.

-global Global Defaults entries that are applied regardless of user, runas, host or command.
+global Global Defaults entries that are applied regardless of user, runas, host, or command.